OCFL/extensions/docs/NNNN-fixed-length-n-tuple-trees.md

 The approach described here is a generalization of the [PairTree](https://tools.ietf.org/html/draft-kunze-pairtree-01) algorithm applied to fixed length identifiers.
 It is designed to be more flexible to reflect developments in file storage technologies.
-Conventional filesystems have become better able to handle large numbers of files in a directory and object stores tend to favour much flatter storage hierarchies.
+Conventional filesystems have become better able to handle large numbers of files in a directory and object stores tend to favor much flatter storage hierarchies.
 In short, the approach is to derive a unique file path for an OCFL object from its unique identifier in a programmatic and repeatable manner that can also be derived relatively easily from filesystem inspection in the absence of documentation.